johnferley/Game-Sprite-Creator/README_v1.md

    * Output Path

      The folder to output the renders and sprite sheets to.
-     Sub-folders will be created containing all the renders based on Group Order as specified below.
+     Sub-folders will be created containing all the renders in the following pattern:

+     'sprite sheet name\object name\camera name\angle\track name\'

+     The track name folder will not be included if the Object Parent has no NLA tracks.

-     The rendered images will be named based on Group Order as specified below.
+     The rendered images will be named as follows:

+     'sprite sheet name_object name_camera name_angle_track name_frame number.png'

+     The track name and frame number will be omitted if the Object Parent has no NLA tracks.
-     The merged sprite sheets will contain a subset of this file name based on the groups it's made up of.
+     The merged sprite sheets will contain a subset of this file name based on the images it's made up of.

-   * Group Order

-     The order in which to arrange the render folders and image merge grouping.

-     Use the following values without quotes, separated by commas:

-     * 'angle' - The camera angles as specified above.
-     * 'camera' - The cameras as specified above.
-     * 'frame' - The frames of each track, must be placed somewhere after 'track'.
-     * 'object' - The objects as specified above, must be placed somewhere after 'sheet'.
-     * 'sheet' - The sprite sheets as specified above, this must be the first element.
-     * 'track' - The animation tracks for each object, must be placed somewhere after 'object'.

-     All six values must be used, and follow the ordering rules as listed.

-     For example 'sheet,object,camera,track,angle,frame' will create files in the following path:
-     'output path\sheet\object\camera\track\angle\sheet_object_camera_track_angle_frame.png'
-     Note that the last level is not given a folder to avoid having folders containing a single file.

-     As the renders are merged levels will be stripped from the path.
-     For example after completing the frames loop for an angle the path would be:
-     'output path\sheet\object\camera\track\angle\sheet_object_camera_track_angle.png'

-   * Output Orientation

-     Sets the orientation each group gets merged in, if merging is enabled.

-     Use 'h' and 'v' separated by commas, with each value corresponding to a value in Group Order.

-     * 'h' - Merge the images horizontally
-     * 'v' - Merge the images vertically

-     The first group, which must be sheet, does not get merged and so has an orientation of '-'.
-     There must be a value for every group.

-     For example '-,v,h,v,v,h' with the example group above will set the orientations as follows:

-     * sheet - Not applicable, does not get merged.
-     * object - Merged vertically.
-     * camera - Merged horizontally.
-     * track - Merged vertically.
-     * angle - Merged vertically.
-     * frame - Merged horizontally.

    * Render Sprites